spdk/spdk/doc/jsonrpc.md

 ### Response

-The response is current configuration of the specfied SPDK subsystem.
+The response is current configuration of the specified SPDK subsystem.
 Null is returned if it is not retrievable by the get_subsystem_config method and empty array is returned if it is empty.

 ### Example